-- Southern Sudan Legislative Assembly (SSLA).
+- 89. On 20 September 2005, GoSS President Salva Kiir issued a decree appointing the Transitional Southern Sudan Legislative Assembly (SSLA).
 The Assembly is composed of 161 members (110 from SPLM, 25 from NCP, 26 from other Southern political parties (seven from Union of Sudan African Parties (USAP), three from Sudanese African National Union (SANU), four from United Democratic Salvation Front (UDSF), four from Southern Sudan Democratic Forum (SSDF), four from United Democratic Front (UDF), four from USAP2 (splinter of USAP)).
 A list of the current chairs of the specialised standing committees of the SSLA can be found in Annex 14.
-(8/07) - 84.
+(8/07) - 90.
 The 1st session of the SSLA opened on 26 September 2005.
 It elected James Wani Igga (SPLM) as Speaker and Tor Deng (NCP) as Deputy Speaker.
-After the adoption of the Interim Constitution of Southern Sudan, the SSLA reconstituted itself into the Southern Sudan Legislative Assembly. - 85.
+After the adoption of the Interim Constitution of Southern Sudan, the SSLA reconstituted itself into the Southern Sudan Legislative Assembly. - 91.
 The 2nd session of the SSLA took place between September and December 2006.
 Four bills were passed into law in the session: the Code of Evidence; the Interpretation of Law and General Provisions Act; the Public Premises Eviction Act; and the Investigation of Commissions Act.
-(12/06). - 86.
+(12/06). - 92.
 On 25 April 2008, GoSS President through Presidential Decrees replaced 8 members of United Democratic Forum Party in the following State Assemblies: South Sudan (4), Western Bahr el Ghazal (2), Western Equatoria(2).
-(04/08) - 87.
-The Speaker of the SSLA announced that the following bills had been passed into law: the Code of Civil Procedure Bill, the Southern Sudan Research Council Bill, the Personal Income Tax Provisional Order Bill, the Appropriations Bill, the Judiciary Bill, the Judicial Service Council Bill and the Kush Institution Bill.(06/08) - 88.
-On 23 July 2008, the SSLA passed two bills: the Penal Code and the Code of Criminal Procedure.(07/08) - 89.
-On 22 October 2008, the Council of States and Southern Sudan Legislative Assembly held their first-ever joint session in Juba.
-A statement issued at the end of the session affirmed the necessity of realising comprehensive development for the entire country, the importance of the census results ensuring free and fair elections, the significance of popular consultations and of adhering to the final result.
-(10/08) - 90.
-The Organized Forces Bills (Police, Fire brigade and Wildlife) have been drafted and forwarded to the GoSS council of ministers for consideration.
-The SSLA intended to consider them during the current session.
-The Southern Sudan Prisons Act, drafted with assistance from UNMIS among others in accordance with the Interim Constitution of Southern Sudan and international standards for the management of prisoners, has also been forwarded to the Minister of Internal Affairs for consideration by the Legislative Assembly.
-(10/08) - 91.
+(04/08) - 93.
+The Speaker of the SSLA announced that the following bills had been passed into law: the Code of Civil Procedure Bill, the Southern Sudan Research Council Bill, the Personal Income Tax Provisional Order Bill, the Appropriations Bill, the Judiciary Bill, the Judicial Service Council Bill and the Kush Institution Bill.(06/08) - 94.
+On 23 July 2008, the SSLA passed two bills: the Penal Code and the Code of Criminal Procedure.(07/08) - 95.
 The SSLA resumed sittings in mid-January 2009.
 On 14 and 26 January 2009, it passed the Sudan People's Liberation Army (SPLA) Bill and the Land Bill, respectively.
 In addition, the Assembly on 27 January 2009 passed the 2009 GoSS budget, amounting to SDG 3,606,312,239 (US\$1.8 billion).
-(01/09) - 92.
+(01/09) - 96.
 On 23 March 2009, the SSLA passed the GoSS Anti-Corruption Commission Bill.
-The enabling legislation gives the Commission created earlier the right to investigate corruption cases and refer them for prosecution. - 93.
+The enabling legislation gives the Commission created earlier the right to investigate corruption cases and refer them for prosecution. - 97.
 On 9 April 2009, the SSLA passed the Local Government Act 2009.
 It provides for the establishment of local governments in Southern Sudan, their powers, functions and duties, and composition.
-(04/09)
+(04/09) - 98.
+On 31 July 2009, the GoSS Council of Ministers passed the Right to Information Bill, the Public Service Broadcasting Bill, and the Independent Media Authority Bill.
+(08/09) - 99.
+On 3 October 2009, the Southern Sudan Police Bill was passed in the Southern Sudan Legislative Assembly. - 100.
+The newly-elected Speaker of the Northern Bahr El Ghazal State Assembly, Majang Ngor Kuany (SPLM), was sworn in on 20 October 2009 following the dismissal of his predecessor on allegations of mismanagement by a motion passed by 34 Members of the Assembly out of 48.
+(10/09) - 101.
+On 3 February 2010, the Southern Sudan Legislative Assembly passed the third and final reading of the GOSS budget for 2010 fiscal year.
+The budget of 4.5 billion Sudanese pound (approximately \$2.25 billion) allocates 1.1 billion Sudanese pound to the SPLA.
+The Assembly also passed the Emoluments and Privileges of Constitutional Post Holders and Members of Legislative Assemblies Bill 2010.
+(02/10)

-1.3 - The State Level
+1.3 - 8BThe State Level